Process and methods

 supplement evidence on effectiveness (for example, to look at how factors such as occupation, educational attainment and income influence effectiveness)

-inform the development and refinement of logic models (see section 2.3) and causal pathways (for example, to explain what factors predict teenage parenthood)
+inform the development and refinement of logic models (see the section on stages of scope development) and causal pathways (for example, to explain what factors predict teenage parenthood)

 provide information about the characteristics of the population (including social circumstances and the physical environment) and about the process of implementation